Hailey Baldwin Shows Off Her Bikini Body On Hawaii Winter Vacation

 The 20-year-old Guess model extended the trip into a vacation with some friends.
 Baldwin wore a pink crotchet-style bikini with black details.

-Hailey and her friends attended Justin Bieber’s friend, photographer Joe Termini’s wedding to Kelia Moniz in Honolulu.
+Hailey and her friends attended the wedding of Justin Bieber’s friend, photographer Joe Termini, to Kelia Moniz in Honolulu.

 I married my best friend, the most amazing man on this planet.. words will never be enough!!! #bestdayever #J????K